 Choosing a School For Your Child by the US Dep. of Education, Office of Innovation and Improvement.

-This is ACSTO's sister organization that focuses on the Corporate Tax Credits available in Arizona.
+ACSTO's sister organization focuses on the Corporate Tax Credits available in Arizona.
 Call them at 480.722.7502 for questions about Corporate scholarships.

 An active organization determined to galvanize awareness and acceptance of the growing school choice movement across America.
-This encompasses support for every variety of education, from public to private, charter to home schooling,
+This encompasses support for every variety of education, from public to private, charter to homeschooling, online, and everything in-between.

 Non-profit research and education organization committed to family values.
 They actively defend policies geared toward religious and educational liberty in Arizona.